 Telehealth, Telemedicine, Telecare, & Teleassistance – Is there a difference?

 There’s a lot of buzz around telehealth these days.
-Many companies have announced investments and mergers into telehealth.
+Many companies have announced investments and mergers into this space.
 The recent announcement of Amazon, JPMorgan, and Berkshire Hathaway joining forces to tackle healthcare costs has many experts convinced telehealth and artificial intelligence is part of their solution.

 One thing we’ve noticed is that there are a lot of “tele” terms interchanged – telehealth, telecare, telemedicine, and teleassistance.
-With a variety of similar terms, it’s easy to have an arbitrary idea of telehealth without a tangible way to use it in your organization.
+With a variety of similar terms, it’s easy to have an arbitrary idea of tele(fill in the blank) without a tangible way to use it in your organization.
 We want to help breakdown each of these terms and share ways we see them in action in Workers’ Compensation & Disability.

 What is Telehealth?